adictovirtual/nvim/README.md

 Fonts
 ----
-install the following fonts to get Fonts and icons working well  [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts#usage) .
+install the following fonts to get Fonts and icons working well  [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts#usage) if you are using neo vim from the terminal please change the font style in the console settings, not init.vim config needed

 Colors
 ----
-Old version: Includes [Lucius](https://github.com/spicydonuts/lucius), if you'd like to use it for your terminal as well.
-My fork just adds OS X Terminal profiles (iTerm2 is very laggy in my experience).
-I now use Solarized Dark by default, though both colorschemes are good.
+I use Solarized Color Scheme [solarized](https://github.com/altercation/vim-colors-solarized) if you are running neovim from the terminal please install solarized terminal color profile to get real color in your neovim [solarized terminal](https://github.com/tomislav/osx-terminal.app-colors-solarized)

 Thanks
 ----